Shivar230692/Oracle-DBA-Portfolio/README.md

-# Oracle DBA Portfolio
+# Oracle DBA Portfolio #

 Welcome to my Oracle Database Administration portfolio.

-This repository demonstrates my experience and knowledge in Oracle Database Administration, SQL, backup and recovery, performance tuning, database monitoring (OEM and Splunk), security, troubleshooting, and automation.
+This repository demonstrates my experience and knowledge in Oracle Database Administration 11g, 12c, and 19c standalone and RAC.
+SQL, backup and recovery, performance tuning, database monitoring (OEM and Splunk), security, troubleshooting, patching, OS, and automation.
 Used ServiceNow as a ticketing tool.

 ## About Me